-If you want to lose fat, improve metabolism, and experience other health benefits all without giving up your favourite foods, intermittent fasting might be for you!
+And, if you want to lose fat, improve metabolism, and experience other health benefits all without giving up your favorite foods, intermittent fasting might be for you!

 Sounds too good to be true…lol.

 It’s the when of eating and not the what.
 It’s controlling when you eat and drink, as opposed to what you eat and drink.

 I used to fast years back and stopped doing it.
 But with all the talk of the benefits of intermittent fasting, I gave it a try about 5 years ago.
 And I continue to go back to incorporating this into my ageless wellness lifestyle by doing it once or twice a week.
 It’s very beneficial.

 You eat, but in a shorter window of time.
 Some people call it time-restricted fasting (TRF).

 There are lots of ways to intermittently fast.
 It can be done daily, weekly, or monthly.

 Intermittent fasting is just that – fasting intermittently (periodically).
 It’s an “eating pattern,” rather than a “diet.”

 I’d say that women should proceed with caution on fasting and especially boomer women as myself.
 That is why I practice and suggest the 16-8 method.
 And occasionally do the 14-10 method.